saulrichardson/edgar-ai/README.md

 1. **Goal-Setter** – Reads only the exhibit text, decides the single most valuable analytical objective, and outputs a concise JSON goal.

+2. **Schema lookup (warm-start)** – If Memory already holds a schema whose goal_id matches the current document, we reuse it and jump **directly to extraction** – saving three LLM calls.
+Otherwise we enter the cold-start
+   path:

-2. **Schema Variants** – With the new prompt rules (observability, granularity, normal-form arrays), three schemas are proposed.
+   **Schema Variants** – With the new prompt rules (observability, granularity, normal-form arrays), three candidate schemas are generated.

 3. **Referee** – Judges the variants against explicit criteria and saves the winner in a file-backed Memory store.
 If none is adequate a merge path can